 But on the other hand, you might end up spending a bunch of time and money trying to find the right tutor just to find out he or she teaches you questionable MCAT strategies and methods that just don’t jive with your learning style and thought process.
+Honestly, we’ve seen it both ways, with some students striking gold and others getting burned by a tutor that doesn’t really know what they’re doing.
 So it’s just kind of hit and miss.

 By contrast, the tutors from the MCAT-focused test prep companies are fully trained to follow specific methods and strategies that have proven to be successful year after year.
 That’s really why our team trusts Blueprint, Altius and Princeton a little more than companies like Wyzant.

 With that said, the per hour rates you can get with Wyzant can be substantially lower.
 Based on recent data, you can snag rates from as low as $30 per hour all the way to up $300+ on the high-end.